|

 (well, told) to share the joy of Big Poon's Very Best Catnip with as many other

 kitties as possible.
-Selling catnip also lets Big Poon and Bailey help
+Selling catnip also let Big Poon and Bailey help

 out the Iowa County Humane Society.